open-amt-cloud-toolkit/docs/docs/Reference/EA/RPCConfiguration/localtlsconfig.md

 3. Run the `rpc configure tls` command.
 Replace the [bracketed] values with your own.

+    !!! note "Alternative Option - Using a Config File" Rather than passing in individual flag options, a `.yaml` or `.json` config file can be passed.
+See [`rpc configure tls` Command Documentation](../../RPC/commandsRPC.md#tls) for more details and examples.

     ```
     rpc configure tls -mode [configurationMode] -password [AMTPassword] -eaAddress http://[IP-Address-or-FQDN]:8000 -eaUsername [myUsername] -eaPassword [myPassword]
     ```